lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    However, this option does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.

    The Window mode - ACK on error option is based on the optimistic expectation that the underlying links will offer relatively low L2 data unit loss probability.
 This option reduces the number of ACKs transmitted by the fragment receiver compared to the Window mode - ACK “always” option.
-This may be especially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
+This may be specially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
 However, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
 In contrast, the Window mode - ACK “always” option does not suffer that issue, at the expense of an ACK overhead increase.

 The Window mode – ACK “always” option provides flow control.
 In addition, it is able to handle long bursts of lost fragments, since detection of such events can be done before end of the IPv6 packet transmission, as long as the window size is short enough.
 However, such benefit comes at the expense of higher ACK overhead.